johne18/ml_learnings/README.md

 Hello - my name is John Santiago, and I'm currently teaching myself Machine Learning.
-There's not too much here yet, but I am excited to keep learning!
+There's not too much here yet, but I am excited for what awaits me!

-After reading my statistics book, I decided to continue my learning through Kaggle familiarizing myself with Pandas, Data Visualizations and now Machine Learning.
+After reading my statistics book, I decided to continue my learning journey through Kaggle familiarizing myself with Pandas, Data Visualizations and now Machine Learning.
+Here you will find jupyter notebooks I made on Kaggle.
+For each notebook, you can expect the following:
-I'm excited about the path I'm on and hope to create meaningful insights from all kinds of datasets.

-LinkedIn:
-https://www.linkedin.com/in/jsanti28/
+  - The name reflects name of the dataset I worked on
+  - Visualizations and analyses
+  - What I've learned and additional analyses

+Feel free to message or connect with me on LinkedIn too: https://www.linkedin.com/in/jsanti28/